 - declaration on familiarising themselves with the content of the Resolution, as well as Article 40 and Article 41 of the Code of Administrative Procedure,

-If you are interested in more detailed description of terms, conditions, and procedure of enrolment for Doctoral Schools at the UW, check the resolution no. 500 of the Senate of the University of Warsaw on this very subject.
+If you are interested in more detailed description of terms, conditions, and procedure of enrollment for Doctoral Schools at the UW, check the resolution of the Senate of the University of Warsaw on this very subject.
+The translation of the document is in progress and will be made available here in due course.